Now Accepting Applications for Spring NAC Classes

 We will be offering two NAC classes for Spring Quarter which starts April 1, 2015.
 These classes will have clinical experiences at Providence Hospital.
 We accept the first students that turn in an application and have completed the steps listed below, so get your application in soon.

 For the winter and spring 2015 quarters, there is some funding available to help with the cost of this program through a Pell Grant.
 Please click on the link to see how to apply for this funding.

 New Immunizations and Background Check Procedures for the NAC Program

 All immunization documentation and criminal bacground checks for the NAC program must now go through our new online databank system.
 The Health Professions Service Center will no longer accept this documentation at their office.
 If you plan to take Nurs 100 you must have your records uploaded into this new system to receive a permission code for this class.
-Here are the links for the directions on how to create your account, upload your immunizations , and complete your background check .
+Click the link for the directions on how to create your account, upload your immunizations and complete your background check .
 Please look over the immunization guide and TB information letter before visiting your health care provider for clarification on the immunizations required.

 |June 16, 2014||10 - 11 am||LBH 209|

 |October 16, 2014||10 - 11 am||LBH 209|